 I’ll give you something new and something old for favorite Christmas Songs.
 In the new category, Phoenix appeared in A Very Murray Christmas and played their version of a song was written for the Beach Boys’ 1977 Christmas album, but didn’t make the cut.
 The song is called “Alone on Christmas Day,” and it’s terrific.
 As for something less-obscure, I adore Judy Garland’s “Have Yourself a Merry Little Christmas,” from Meet Me in St. Louis.

-You wrote a Delco Christmas musical that you’re releasing serially this season, like an Old Time-y radio show.
-What’s up with that?
+You wrote a Delco Christmas musical that you released serially last season, like an Old Time-y radio show — which you’ve brought back for 2018.
+What’s the deal with all this?

 Midlife Christmas focuses on people in their 30s-60s.
 It’s a collection of all the things and people that we hate/love about Delaware County, and most of those observations were made about our elders.
 We tried to populate this audio town with characters that represent all of the people we knew growing up – power-hungry bigots, politically conservative goth-kids, tired mothers, and working class adults who are wondering, “What now?”